 Who can apply for probate?

-If the person who has died had a will, then only the executor(s) appointed in the will can apply for probate.
+When the person who has died had a will, then only the executor(s) appointed in the will can apply for probate.

 If the person did not leave a will, the closest living relative can apply.
 This is normally the husband, wife or civil partner (including if you were separated) followed by any children 18 or over (including legally adopted children but not step-children).